damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 Let's say for example that we're building a UML diagramming app where was to be able to create UML diagrams and export them to a few different image formats.
 That's it.
 Product Market fitted.
-We also have some internal metrics on this, such as "Diagrams created per day" and "Diagram Complexity" aggregagted by customer.
+We also have some internal metrics on this, such as "Diagrams created per day" and "Diagram Complexity" aggregated by customer.
 It would be easy to go "we already have this data, why not build a dashboard to show the user how much value we provide, _it's easy enough to do_".